mithril-security/blind_llama_client/docs/docs/concepts/attested-tls.md

 This proof file contains a hash of the server's TLS certificate, which is automatically verified against the certificate of the current connection.

-If the TLS certificate hash in the proof file does not match a hash of the TLS certificate of the server in the current connection, the connection will fail and an error is raised.
+If the TLS certificate hash in the proof file does not match the hash of the TLS certificate of the server in the current connection, the connection will fail and an error is raised.

 ![matching-light](../../assets/matching-light.png#only-light)
 ![matching-dark](../../assets/matching-dark.png#only-dark)